DevinAnga/pokedex-react/README.md

-# bulbasaur
+# Bulbasaur

 ## Description
-This page is a recreation of bulbasaurs page from the pokedex
+This page is a recreation of Bulbasaurs page from the pokedex